 As there are many species of pet turtles out there, we’ll be focusing on aquatic pet turtles, and the North American box turtles (of the genus Terrapene).
 Read on to discover more about chicken and its place in your pet’s diet.

 Broadly speaking, aquatic turtles and box turtles are considered to be omnivores.
 However, their dietary requirements tend to sway to either that of a carnivore (when they’re young) or more of a herbivore (when they are adults).
 This is particularly true in the case of aquatic turtles.
 Box turtles seem to have less of a shift and, as adults, tend to do best on a diet that’s around 50% plant-based and 50% animal-based.

 With that said, chicken is definitely safe for pet turtles.
 The best way to offer your pet chicken is to serve a small portion of lean, raw chicken.
 It is especially important to ensure that juveniles get sufficient protein in their diet.
 Chicken can definitely help with this.
 However, overfeeding a pet turtle is not healthy for them.
 An overfed turtle may end up with health issues, such as a pyramiding shell or obesity.
 These conditions can, in turn, lead to other health issues down the road.

 Important: Both turtles and raw chicken are possible sources of Salmonella, so hygiene is of utmost importance when handling raw foods and when keeping turtles as pets.

 How Often Should I Give Chicken to Turtles?

-It is also essential to note that older turtles are more inclined to eat leaves and greens while younger turtles prefer more meat in their diet.
+It is also essential to note that, as mentioned earlier, older turtles are more inclined to eat leaves and greens while younger turtles prefer more meat in their diet.
 However, regardless of your turtle’s age, you should not make chicken a regular part of their diet.